HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

   sql_file=""
 ) }}

-We can see that only 14% of mobile sites, and slightly more desktop ones from the HTTP Archive are hosted using “green hosting” providers.
-That is a slight increase from 2022, when this number was 10%, however, it shows us that progress in this area is extremely slow and that there is still a long way to go in both aspects: encouraging website owners to switch to “greener” hosting provides, as well as more providers offering “greener” hosting.
+We can see that only 14% of mobile sites, and slightly more desktop ones from the HTTP Archive are hosted using "green hosting" providers.
+That is a slight increase from 2022, when this number was 10%, however, it shows us that progress in this area is extremely slow and that there is still a long way to go in both aspects: encouraging website owners to switch to "greener" hosting provides, as well as more providers offering "greener" hosting.

 There is a significant difference in top-ranked sites, showing that 55% of sites ranked in the top 10000 are considered to be hosted green.
 This number also has a slightly better jump from 2022, when it was 48% for the top 10000 ranked sites.
-As good as this may sound it can easily be attributed to the fact that many bigger hosting providers such as Amazon and Google are considered to be “green”.
+As good as this may sound it can easily be attributed to the fact that many bigger hosting providers such as Amazon and Google are considered to be "green".

 ## Reducing the environmental impact of websites